 All employees will accrue thirteen (13) days of sick leave per year at the rate of four (4.0) hours per pay period.
-For those employees hired prior to December 31, 2002, such accruals will be added to the unused sick leave balances cited above based on years of service.
-Unused sick leave in excess of two hundred forty (240) days will be lost at the end of the calendar year.
+For those employees hired prior to December 31, 2002, such accruals

-- C. The Village retains the right to develop, initiate and enforce appropriate operational policies for the management of sick leave benefits. - Employees shall be eligible for good attendance incentive payments based on the number of sick leave hours that the employee used during the preceding calendar year and each employee must maintain a minimum balance of 160 hours.
+- C. The Village retains the right to develop, initiate and enforce appropriate operational policies for the management of sick leave benefits. - D. Employees shall be eligible for good attendance incentive payments based on the number of sick leave hours that the employee used during the preceding calendar year and each employee must maintain a minimum balance of 160 hours.
 Any leave taken pursuant to provisions contained in this Section will be counted as sick leave for purposes of the good attendance incentive payments.
 To be eligible, employees must have at least three (3) years of service.
 Eligible employees whose sick leave usage qualifies shall have the option to sell back unused sick hours as follows: